PyCQA/docformatter/README.rst

                             docstring
       --force-wrap          force descriptions to be wrapped even if it may result in a mess
+      --range line line     apply docformatter to docstrings between these lines;
+                            line numbers are indexed at 1
       --version             show program's version number and exit